 If the AMF determines that the UE in CM-CONNECTED has moved outside the NS-AoS, the AMF performs the following logic:

-If the non-supporting UE has other S-NSSAI(s) in the Allowed NSSAI, then the AMF may update the UE with a UE Configuration Update by removing the S-NSSAI from the Allowed NSSAI (which causes the UE to locally release the PDU Sessions) and optionally removing the S-NSSAI from the Configured NSSAI and then, the AMF requests the SMF to locally release in the network any PDU Sessions with that S-NSSAI as per step 1f in clause 4.2.3.4 in TS 23.502.
-Alternatively, the AMF requests the SMF to release PDU Sessions with that S-NSSAI.
+If the non-supporting UE has other S-NSSAI(s) in the Allowed NSSAI, then the AMF may update the UE with a UE Configuration Update by removing the S-NSSAI from the Allowed NSSAI and optionally removing the S-NSSAI from the Configured NSSAI and then, the AMF requests the SMF to release any PDU Sessions with that S-NSSAI as per step 1f in clause 4.2.3.4 in TS 23.502clause 4.3.4.2 in TS 23.502.

-If the non-supporting UE does not have any other S-NSSAI in the Allowed NSSAI, then the AMF may update the UE with a UE Configuration Update by removing the S-NSSAI from the Allowed NSSAI (which causes the UE to locally release the PDU Sessions) and optionally removing the S-NSSAI from the Configured NSSAI, and adding a default S-NSSAI to the Allowed NSSAI and then, the AMF requests the SMF to locally release in the network any PDU Sessions with the removed S-NSSAI as per step 1f in clause 4.2.3.4 in TS 23.502.
-Alternatively, the AMF requests the SMF to release PDU Sessions with that S-NSSAI.
+If the non-supporting UE does not have any other S-NSSAI in the Allowed NSSAI, then the AMF may update the UE with a UE Configuration Update by removing the S-NSSAI from the Allowed NSSAI and optionally removing the S-NSSAI from the Configured NSSAI, and adding a default S-NSSAI to the Allowed NSSAI and then, the AMF requests the SMF to release any PDU Sessions with the removed S-NSSAI as per step 1f in clause 4.3.4.2 in TS 23.502.

 For a non-supporting UE that does not have any other S-NSSAI in the Allowed NSSAI nor in the Configured NSSAI, then the AMF indicates to the SMF to release the PDU Session.